St Helena Airport News: A Good Week

 Thank You Atlantic Star

-In what was undoubtedly a good week, there was a sad note that I feel needs mention.
+In what was undoubtedly a good week for St Helena Airport news, there was a sad note that I feel needs mention.

 While we all celebrated the SA Airlink Avro landing, unknown to me at the time, and many others it would seem, Atlantic Star Airlines had been informed by SHG five days earlier that they will, “not be invited to participate in the next phase of the Air Access tender process.”